 3. Take Profit

 When trading breakouts, placing a take-profit target might be pretty tricky.
 This is because the price breaks a crucial level, and a significant trend is about to begin.
-Therefore, the best option is to set the take-profit order at the highest/lowest level of the previous price swing.
-For example, if you enter a long position when the price breaks above the demand zone, you could set a take-profit order at the highest level of the previous uptrend.
+Therefore, the best option is either to set a rigid target profit or set a trailing stop to maximize your profit.
+For this example, the target profit is set to 3R, as shown in the chart below.

 Supply and Demand in Forex Trading – Key Takeaways